 At San Francisco’s Fort Mason Center, Herbst Pavilion

-The Women’s Building Annual Celebration of Craftswomen, showcasing the work of more than 300 juried artists, takes place two Saturdays and Sundays, November 24-25, and December 1-2, 2012, from 10:00 a.m. to 5:00 p.m. all days at the Herbst Pavilion at Fort Mason Center in San Francisco.
+The Women’s Building Annual Celebration of Craftswomen, showcasing the work of more than 150 juried artists, takes place on Friday, Saturday and Sunday, November 28, 29 & 30th, from 10:00 a.m. to 5:00 p.m. at the Herbst Pavilion at Fort Mason Center in San Francisco.
 Admission is $9.00 for adults, $7.00 for seniors, students and disabled, and free for children ages 12 and under.
-A two-day pass is $12.00 and can be purchased on-line beginning in October.
+A two-day pass is $12.00 and can be purchased at the event.
 The Celebration of Craftswomen is wheelchair accessible.
-For more information please telephone 650-615-6838, email to Craftswomen@gmail.com or visit celebrationofcraftswomen.org.
+For more information please telephone 415-350-3729, email to email@example.com or visit celebrationofcraftswomen.org.

 Holiday shopping at the Celebration of Craftswomen not only provides a variety of unique gifts, but a new twist on engaging with your inner-crafts persona.
-This year’s show will include a large knitting lounge, engaging live art projects and entertainment.
-There will also be a gift wrapping station, coat and baggage check, a café and food cart services celebrating the many food-craftswomen in the community.
-Also, new this year will be a special screening room where visitors can take a break and catch a series of films especially programmed for the Celebration of Craftswomen.
+This year’s show will include a large knitting lounge, demonstrations and engaging live art projects and entertainment.
+There will also be a café and food cart services celebrating the many food-craftswomen in the community.

 A Glorious History

-34 years of making craft fair history is no small feat.
-Held at the Old Wives’ Tales feminist bookstore on Valencia Street in San Francisco, and organized by Carol Seajay, and Paula Wallace[LE1] [TK2] , the first event featured 22 craftswomen from the Bay Area and a couple of food vendors.
+36 years of making craft fair history is no small feat.
+Held at the Old Wives’ Tales feminist bookstore on Valencia Street in San Francisco, and organized by Carol Seajay, and Paula Wallace, the first event featured 22 craftswomen from the Bay Area and a couple of food vendors.
 The crafts show was a huge success.
 Even so, no one dreamed it would become the largest and most respected women’s crafts fair in the nation.
 In 1980, the small founding group aligned with The Women’s Building and moved its show into the newly purchased building.